CollinHeist/TitleCardMaker/docs/index.md

+---
+title: Welcome to TitleCardMaker
+description: >
+    A program that automates the creation and customization of Title Cards for use in personal media server services like Plex, Jellyfin, or Emby.
+---

 # Welcome to TitleCardMaker
 TitleCardMaker is a program and Docker container written in Python that automates the creation of customized title cards for use in personal media